 Donating a home, cottage, farm or land can make an extraordinary impact on the museum’s future.
 Gifts of this nature must be pre-approved by the Board of Directors.
 Please contact us if you are interested in gifting a real estate asset.

 IRA Charitable Rollover Gift

 If a donor is older than 70 ½ years, s/he can make charitable gifts directly from individual retirement accounts (IRAs).
 Transfers of up to $100,000 per individual per year directly from a traditional or Roth IRA to qualified charities (such as OMAA) are permitted.
-This opportunity is possible under the American Taxpayer Relief Act of 2012, and has been extended until December 31, 2013.

 *The Ogunquit Museum of American Art recommends that you discuss your gift plans with your own legal and financial advisers.